-A. 2020 Allocation Dates
+A. 2021 Allocation Dates

-A list of important allocation dates can be found on the Tax credit webpage on Minnesota Housing's website.
+A list of important allocation dates can be found on the Tax Credit webpage on Minnesota Housing's website.

-B. Previous Years Allocation of Credits
+B. Previous Year's Allocation of HTCs

-Placed in Service Allocation: To optimize timely processing of requests for issuance of Form 8609, it is recommended the owner make every effort to submit the complete Application for 8609 to Minnesota Housing no later than 30 days following completion of the project.
+Placed in Service Allocation: To optimize timely processing of requests for issuance of Form 8609, it is recommended that the owner make every effort to submit the complete Application for 8609 to Minnesota Housing no later than 30 days following completion of the project.

-At the latest, complete 8609 application packages are due no later than 15 days after the last day of the first year of the credit period.
-Section 42 states the owner must elect the first year of the credit period in the year the project is placed in service or the year following.
+At the latest, complete 8609 application packages are due no later than 15 days after the last day of the first year of the HTC period.
+Section 42 states the owner must elect the first year of the HTC period in the year the project is placed in service or the year following.